ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 (for example, an IOC can control multiple copies of the same device) by loading the appropriate `.iocsh` snippet with different parameters, but that is a topic for another time.

-Next, in the running IOC, let's try to load the recsync module.
+Next, in the running IOC, let us try to load the recsync module.
 Run
 ```console
 localhost-15965 > require recsync
 Module recsync version 1.3.0-eb33785 found in /epics/base-7.0.5/require/3.4.1/siteMods/recsync/1.3.0-eb33785/